123456789qwerty0/dickbin/README.md

 # dickbin
 in-game pastebin that uses [psbdmp](https://psdbmp.ws) to search pastebins

+## to-do
-[-] dont support any whitespace/specials characters
+- [ ] make support to whitespace/specials characters
+- [ ] open the scripts in a editor instead of alr executing it
-[x] run in mult threads (spawn func)
+- [x] run in mult threads (spawn func)
-[-] very very beta so fuck u if it doesnt work well
+- [x] very very beta so fuck u if it doesnt work well

 ## tested words
 * jailbreak